Screenly/Playground/javascript-injectors/README.md

 ### Important considerations

 * Your script should be idempotent as it can run multiple times.
-* You should execute with an interval or await when a specific element appears on the page.
+* Your script should execute with an interval or await when a specific element appears on the page.
 There is no guarantee that the page is fully loaded when the injector runs the script.
 * Screenly player persists cookies set for a slide until the player reboots or playlist changes.
 You can check if you have already set a cookie to optimise your script.
 * If your page includes redirects, the player will execute the injection script on each page.